LesleyLai/blog/contents/blog/std-function/en.md

 ## Invocables can have different types even if their parameter and return types are the same

-Lambda expressions can be considered syntactic sugar over classes with `operator()` defined.
+In C++, lambda expressions can be considered syntactic sugar over classes with `operator()` defined.
 For example:

 ```cpp
 int x = 3;